-This has complicated the building of a normal artist career, but chance projects have always come my way when times seemed the most bleak, and I have been able to continue on this fragile journey.
-Focusing on the work and a realisation of responsibility to live an intelligent life.
+The, seemingly, constant change and insistence on reworking my subject matter in unpredictable ways, that became my practice, has in many ways complicated the building of a normal artist career.
+Luckily, chance projects always came my way when times seemed the most bleak, and I have been able to continue on this fragile journey.
+Focusing on the work, and a realisation of responsibility to live an intelligent life.

-It has always been important for me to be “hands-on”.
-Whether in the production of film, text, animation, soundscapes or stills photography.
-Not from a love of craft, but to be able to engineer serendipity.
-The lack of an “expert touch” allows me somehow to nurture the lucky mistakes.
+It has also always been important for me to be “hands-on”.
+Whether in producing filmbased work, text, animation, soundscapes or still photography.
+Not from a love of craft, but to engineer serendipity.
+The lack of an “expert touch” allows me, at times, to nurture and follow, lucky mistakes.

-On some level at least, this practice is also often what I look for in other artists work.
+On some level, this practice is often also what I look for in other artists work.

-The still images are now typically remixes of analog negatives.
-New composites based on quality scans from my eclectic archive of different sizes of negatives from the many analog projects I have been moved to make over the years.
-Stripped of time, place and context, they become new composites belonging only to themselves.
+Still images are now typically digital remixes of analog negatives, based on quality scans from the different negative-formats in the many projects over the years.
+Stripping them of time, place and context they become fragments in new composites, belonging only to themselves.

-The moving images are made with digital still-cameras, sequenced and reworked in different software.
-They are often presented as loops and meant to run continuously, approximately indefinite, until the hardware breaks down.
+The moving imagery are mostly made with digital still-cameras.
+Sequenced and reworked in different software.
+Predominately presented as loops, meant to run continuously, approximately indefinite, until the hardware breaks down.
 Some so slow in revealing themselves that they give the impression of being projected still images.

-Not waiting for financing, or approval, give me the opportunity to observe and learn from the gentle fragmentation and de-fragmentation in the processes.
+Not waiting for approval, or financing, give opportunity to observe and learn from the gentle fragmentations and de-fragmentation in these intuitive processes.

-And again, ..and always: Hoping to stumble over something beyond my capacity.
-Learning something new and something old at the same time.
+Learning something new and something old ..at the same time.